World InfoZone - WIZ Around The World

 For centuries before the European discovery of the Copperbelt, the local people mined copper on a small scale.
 It was used as currency and to make decorative objects.

-In 1902 William Collier discovered copper in Luanshya when he was out hunting.
+In 1902 William Collier discovered copper in Luanshya while he was out hunting.

 Africa's largest open cast mine is in Chingola.